kilyig/ZheroTag/README.md

 **Note 1**: The game is somewhat similar to [Dark Chess][darkchess], a chess variant.
 A chess variant very similar to Dark Chess is known as [Fog of War][fogofwar] on chess.com.
 A tutorial can be found [here][fogofwartutorial].

 **Note 2**: The game described above is the simplest version of this game that still requires advanced cryptography.
-Once we solve the cryptography part, the game can be made more complex.
+The game can easily be made more complex.

 ## Implementation